plentymarkets/docs-raw/plentyInterface/Accounting.md

 <pre>public <strong>isInitialized</strong>():<a target="_blank" href="http://php.net/bool">bool</a></pre>

-Get whether the VAT system is already initialized or not.
+Get whether the VAT system is already initialized or not

 <pre>public <strong>getVatField</strong>(<a target="_blank" href="http://php.net/float">float</a> $vatRate, <a target="_blank" href="http://php.net/bool">bool</a> $restrictedToDigitalItems = false):<a target="_blank" href="http://php.net/int">int</a></pre>

-Get the vat field for the given vat rate.
+Get the VAT field for a VAT rate

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/float">float</a></td>
         <td>$vatRate</td>
-        <td>The vat rate to use to find the vat field.</td>
+        <td>The VAT rate to be used to find the VAT field</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/bool">bool</a></td>
         <td>$restrictedToDigitalItems</td>
-        <td>Specifies, whether to use the restricted to digital items vat configuration or not.</td>
+        <td>Flag that indicates if the VAT is restricted to digital items or not.
+											<br />True = the VAT is restricted to digital items
+											<br />False = the VAT is used for all items</td>
     </tr>
 </table>